 It’s important to seek help if you feel like your mental health is being affected by your condition.
 Treating your mental health can improve your daily life and help you to cope with your physical illness.

-Chronic illnesses affect people differently; some illnesses will get worse over time, while others may have symptoms which come and go.
+Chronic illnesses affect people differently; some illnesses will get worse over time, while others may have symptoms that come and go.

 It can be scary to be diagnosed with a chronic illness, particularly when the symptoms may be difficult to cope with and are lifelong.
 It can be hard to adjust to new treatments or accept losing some or all of your independence.